 Raised in New Hampshire, he attended the University of Florida where he received a Master’s Degree in Accounting in 2013.
 Before coming to Net Lease Capital, he worked as an Audit Associate at PricewaterhouseCoopers’ Boston office, focusing primarily on companies managing mutual funds and hedge funds.
 During that time, he also earned his license as a Certified Public Accountant in Massachusetts.

 Steve joined the firm in 2003 and has worked on all facets of the Net Lease Capital’s real estate investment activities.
 His primary responsibilities include underwriting, structuring, negotiating and closing acquisitions, financings and sales.
-Steve is also actively involved with our asset management team in executing refinancings and day-to-day portfolio management.
+Steve is also actively involved with our asset management team in executing refinancings, and in day-to-day portfolio management.

 Dean comes from a sales background.
 Prior to coming to Net Lease Capital, he worked for a retail e-commerce business specialized in sports equipment, where he was personally involved in all aspects of the day-to-day operations, including buying, building and maintaining relationships with vendors and sales reps, price negotiations, logistics, managing inventory and customer service.